MarkerMetro/MarkerMetro.Unity.WinIntegration/README.md

 ### Facebook Integration

 There is no Unity Plugin for Windows at this time.
-We have filled the gap by providing the most used functionality in WinIntegration.
+We have filled the gap by providing the most used functionality from the [Unity SDK for Facebook](https://developers.facebook.com/docs/unity/) in WinIntegration.

 #### Windows Phone